Planning Your Bathroom Remodel

 Changing Out Fixtures

 When choosing new fixtures, you can either decide to match them using the same pattern from one manufacturer or you can get a little creative by mixing and matching complementary styles.
+Choosing a bathroom faucet is a very personal decision.
 Remember, you’re working with a small space, however, and keep it simple – don’t introduce too many different metals or finishes.
 And be sure to keep your cabinet hardware in mind to create a cohesive look for your new space.

 While often considered a finishing touch, lighting is an integral part of your bathroom remodel.
 You have four types of lighting to consider: ambient, task, accent and decorative.
 The right usage of each style makes for a bathroom space that is both well lit and visually pleasing.
 Using a combination of natural and artificial light is the best way to go.
 A skylight or window gives a natural glow to your bathroom.
 For larger bathrooms, fixtures should ideally provide 75 to 100 watts of light.